wjys/vc16a/dm1123_vfs_syllabus.md

 ### COURSE GOALS

 This course will reinforce or introduce students to:
-* Introduction to the 3 Cs of visual language: components, composition & concept
 * Increased visual awareness and vocabulary through research and observation
 * Language with which to engage in discourse on visual culture and the design practice
 * Increased competency in visually communicating ideas and meaning through practice and iteration
+* Linking the principles of the course to computer and video games on a variety of platforms.
 * Portfolio pieces or self-branding products that will go on to represent the student's abilities and goals after the course
 * An introduction to Adobe Illustrator, Adobe InDesign, and Adobe Photoshop